itesdahl/RIFF220/README.md

 > [!NOTE]
-> This is work in progress.
-Details might change.
+> Some details might still change during testing/tuning.

 ## Some key information the design and build: